viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

    {{% snippet "show-secret.md" %}}

-4. Paste this code sample into a new file in the virtual directory you created on your Pi.
+4. Paste this code sample into a new file on your Pi.
 5. Name the file <file>plant-watering-robot.py</file>, and save it.

 For example, run the following commands on your Pi to create and open the file: